A whole organism screening platform enabling volumetric analysis of zebrafish brain white matter

 Members of the Tefor Infrastructure

-As part of the TEFOR infrastructure, the Tefor Core Facility is dedicated to Research and Development of new techniques in the field of fluorescence microscopy.
+As part of the TEFOR infrastructure, TEFOR Paris-Saclay is dedicated to Research and Development of new techniques in the field of fluorescence microscopy.

 The fruitfly Drosophilia melanogaster is a model organism well suited for transgenesis and direct dsRNA microinjection.